Campus of the University of Notre Dame: Academic

-Originally built in 1917 as the University Library, it is today the home of the Notre Dame School of Architecture.
+Originally built in 1917 as the University Library, Bond Hall is the home of the Notre Dame School of Architecture.
 It is the only building built in Renaissance style, and one of the two building in stone.

-Religious buildings
+Religious

 At Notre Dame, chapels are found in a number of academic buildings and in every residence hall.
 There are 57 chapels on campus, including Basilica of the Sacred Heart.

-Basilica of the Sacred Heart

 Originally known as Sacred Heart Parish, the Basilica of the Sacred Heart also serves as the mother church of the Congregation of Holy Cross in the United States.
-The neo-gothic church has 44 large stained glass windows and murals completed over a 17-year period by the Vatican painter Luigi Gregori.
+The neo-Gothic church has 44 large stained glass windows and murals completed over a 17-year period by the Vatican painter Luigi Gregori.
 The basilica bell tower is 218 ft high, making it the tallest University chapel in America.

-Grotto of Lourdes

 Built in 1896, the Grotto is reproduction of the Grotto of Our Lady of Lourdes.

 Residential halls

 There are currently 33 undergraduate residence halls at the University of Notre Dame.
 Each residence hall is single sex, with 17 all-male residence halls, 15 all-female residence halls, and one used while other dorms are being refurbished.
 All first-year students are not only guaranteed on-campus housing, but are required to reside on-campus for three years.
 Many of the halls were inserted in 1973 on the National Register of Historic Places.
 Notre Dame has a unique undergraduate hall system, where students rarely switch dorms and each dorms builds its own spirit, tradition, mascot, sport teams, events, dances and reputation.
-Approximately 80% of undergraduate students live on-campus, and generally a student usually resides in the same dorm for the entirety of their undergraduate career.
+Approximately 80% of undergraduate students live on-campus, and generally, a student usually resides in the same dorm for the entirety of their undergraduate career.
 A huge segment of student life happens though residence halls and students develop a particular attachment to their undergraduate hall.
-Each residence hall is directed by with one Rector with the assistance of two Assistant Rectors and a variable number of Resident Assistants (from 4 to 9).
+Each residence hall is directed by one Rector with the assistance of two Assistant Rectors and a variable number of Resident Assistants (from 4 to 9).
 Every residence hall has a chapel where Mass is held, fields a variety of intramural sports teams, elects one senator to represent the dorm in Student Government, and elects co-presidents which work through the Hall Presidents Council (HPC) student organization.